mandiant/flare-fakenet-ng/README.md

 * Special thanks to Andrew Honig, Michael Sikorski and others for the original FakeNet which was the inspiration to develop this tool.
 * The Linux Diverter was designed and developed by Michael Bailey.
+* Thanks to Matthew Haigh for developing the proxy protocol autodetection feature.
+* Thanks to Cody Pierce and Antony Saba for reporting and fixing a file system traversal vulnerability.

 Contact
 =======